jahjuno/Add-Account-Microsip-Script-Powershell-/README.md

 ########################################################################

 This script made to facilitate the mobility of agents to change places :blush:.
-Just clicking the :page_with_curl:".bat" file and the script will launch and then the agents enter their usel first names.
+Just clicking the :page_with_curl:".bat" file and the script will launch and then the agents tape their usel first names.
 And the rest will be for the script